modular/stack-pr/README.md

 ### Commands

-`stack-pr` has four main commands:
+`stack-pr` has five main commands:

 - `submit` (or `export`) - create a new stack of PRs from the given set of commits.
-One can think of this as “push my local changes to the corresponding remote branches and update the corresponding PRs (or create new PRs if they don’t exist yet)”.
+One can think of this as "push my local changes to the corresponding remote branches and update the corresponding PRs (or create new PRs if they don't exist yet)".
 - `view` - inspect the given set of commits and find the linked PRs.
 This command does not push any changes anywhere and does not change any commits.
   It can be used to examine what other commands did or will do.